 3.12.
-Faculty Review Process
+Faculty & Faculty Ranked Administrator Review Process

-Faculty performance is evaluated via two basic and interrelated processes: annual reviews and multi-year reviews.
-An annual review is an evaluation of the faculty member’s performance over one year, but within the context of the multi-year reviews.
-The multi-year reviews, involving multiple reviewers, are a more comprehensive examination of a faculty member’s contribution to the department, college, and university.
+Faculty and faculty ranked administrator performance is evaluated via two basic and interrelated processes: annual reviews and multi-year reviews.
+An annual review is an evaluation of the faculty member or faculty ranked administrator’s performance over one year, but within the context of the multi-year reviews.
+The multi-year reviews, involving multiple reviewers, are a more comprehensive examination of a faculty member or faculty ranked administrator’s contribution to the department, college, and university.

-A. Format of Annual Review - FPA
+A. Format of Annual Review – FPA & ARD

-The annual assessment of a faculty member’s contributions to the University will be based on his or her performance in reference to the criteria listed in the most recent year’s Faculty Performance Agreement(s) (FPA).
-The basis of this assessment is an annual review document (ARD) that is compiled by the faculty member to demonstrate his or her progress toward the criteria in the FPA.
-This document will convey accurate information and the criteria by which the faculty member is to be assessed, counseled, and judged.
-The professional performance at KSU must address the quantity, quality, and significance of the contributions.
+The annual assessment of a faculty member or faculty ranked administrator’s contributions to the University will be based on the faculty member or faculty ranked administrator’s performance in reference to the criteria listed in the most recent Faculty Performance Agreement (FPA) and previous year’s Annual Review Document (ARD).
+The basis of this assessment is an ARD that is compiled by the faculty member or faculty ranked administrator to demonstrate the faculty member or faculty ranked administrator’s progress toward the criteria in the FPA.
+This document will convey accurate information and the criteria by which the faculty member or faculty ranked administrator is to be assessed, counseled, and judged.
+The faculty member or faculty ranked administrator’s ARD at KSU must address the quantity, quality, and significance of the contributions.

-The FPA must be updated annually in conjunction with the annual review.
-Both the annual review and the FPA are integral to the next annual review process.
-The ARD and the FPA
+The FPA is a statement of the percentage of effort expected of each faculty member or faculty ranked administrator in the three areas of faculty responsibility: teaching, scholarship and creative activity, and professional service.
+The FPA is updated as a faculty member or faculty ranked administrator’s responsibilities change in consultation with the chair and in concert with university policies.

-together provide a retrospective and prospective synopsis of a faculty member’s performance.
-They provide the basis for all levels of reviewers to properly assess the contributions of the faculty member.
+In addition to approximate percent effort in the areas of responsibility, some explanation of the types of activities appropriate within each area should be included.
+However, because the FPA is not an annual plan of work, it is inappropriate to include too much detail (e.g. specific committee assignments, specific courses taught, specific meetings to be attended).
+Any information provided should be kept general enough to allow the faculty member or faculty ranked administrator the flexibility and intellectual freedom to pursue promising leads and special opportunities for creative scholarship within each area included.
+Providing a general explanation for each area also allows the department chair / school director the flexibility to meet department needs by adjusting specific assignments within each area listed for that faculty member or faculty ranked administrator without having to modify the FPA.
+Reflections on accomplishments and plans for continued progress toward annual professional goals are included in the ARD each year.

-The ARD addresses items in the past year’s FPA.
-The exact format and layout of the ARD and the FPA will be determined by the faculty member’s department.
-The College P&T Committee, the department chair, the dean, and the Provost must approve these formats.
+The ARD addresses the goals from the previous year’s ARD, the response to the Chair’s guidance, and the responsibilities outlined in the current FPA.
+The exact format and layout of the ARD and the FPA will be determined by the faculty member or faculty ranked administrator’s college.
+The College P&T Committee, the department chairs / school directors, the dean, and the Provost must approve these formats.
 Since the ARD and the FPA are integral to Promotion and Tenure decisions, they must reflect the Promotion and Tenure guidelines.